 Trade Surveillance for Energy Trading Firms

-Day 1 will discuss the different needs and approaches for companies regarding their trade surveillance as there is no one-size-fits-all approach.
-Crucial questions will be asked and discussed such as how trade surveillance is evolving.
-Other dialogues will revolve around having the right surveillance, optimising your systems and operational efficiency as a tool for business insight.
+Day 1 of this training event will discuss the different needs and approaches for companies regarding their trade surveillance as there is no one-size-fits-all approach.
+Discussion will cover how trade surveillance is evolving, having the right systems, physical withholding and patterns.
+Other sessions will revolve around optimising your systems and operational efficiency as a tool for business insight.

 The second day will begin by considering the effects regulation has had on the compliance function.
 This will be followed by a session on data quality and management to examine the right information is being collected.
-Following on from lunch, we will have a European regulator discussing behavioural analysis and how to ensure all the right procedures are in place in case of a breach.
+Following on from lunch, we will discuss behavioural analysis and how to ensure all the right procedures are in place in case of a breach.
 The final session of the course will look at scenario testing with an emphasis on detecting patterns and mapping correlations.

 Who Should Attend:

-- The course sets out to help and develop professionals working in the energy industry that engage with their company's trade surveillance and energy trading risk management.
+- The course sets out to help and develop professionals working in the energy industry that engage with their company's trade surveillance.
 The compliance function, governance individuals and traders could find this particularly useful.
-However, Risk welcomes any individual with an interest in the course material.
+However, Risk Training welcomes any individual with an interest in the course material.

-- Effects of Trade Surveillance and EU Regulation on the compliance function
+- Understand the effects of trade surveillance and EU regulation on the compliance function

 @RiskDotNetTweets by @RiskNetNews